 Pupils begin learning Spanish in Key Stage 2, with weekly lessons throughout the year.
-Our MFL lead has created an engaging and relatable curriculum, which is broken into progressive, meaningful steps with opportunities for review.
+Our MFL lead creates engaging and relatable lessons based on the Hackney Education scheme of work, which is broken into progressive, meaningful steps with opportunities for review.
 Songs, rhymes and familiar stories are used regularly in all Spanish lessons to ensure that children have a wide exposure to known and new vocabulary, with emphasis on pronunciation.
-Additionally, phonics sessions are embedded within each lesson – these are progressive throughout the years and allow children to approach Spanish-speaking activities with confidence and increasingly accurate pronunciations.
+Additionally, a phonics focus is embedded within each lesson – these are progressive throughout the years and allow children to approach Spanish-speaking activities with confidence and increasingly accurate pronunciations.

 All lessons are planned and delivered to build upon the key cornerstones of language development: phonics, vocabulary and grammar.
 Learning is broken into small steps, which are explicitly modelled, continuously practised and intentionally reviewed to ensure that over-time pupils develop a fluent recall from their long-term memory.
 Children are taught about specific grammatical structures and rules, which allow them to acquire a better understanding of Spanish as a new language.
 Grammar rules are taught in an organised sequence and constantly reviewed to enable them to become a more natural process in the development of children’s language skills.
 To further emphasise the importance of grammar and vocabulary, meaningful comparisons are made between the similarities and differences in English and Spanish.

 At St John & St James children approach Spanish lesson with enthusiasm and love celebrating their learning in class floorbooks, weekly school newsletters and with their parents and carers, via Seesaw.
 Pupils relish the chance to rehearse and perform conversations, and use their acquired language skills and knowledge to generate language for a range of purposes.